OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/root.md

 ---
 title: root
-description: This page provides detailed info on running unit root tests on a column of a dataset using various types of regression.
+description: "This page provides detailed info on running unit root tests on a column" of a dataset using various types of regression.
 The page includes usage, parameters, and examples.
 keywords: